 2. B2C marketing automation examples

-For B2C businesses, it’s essential to retain customers.
-To do this successfully, you need to understand their behavior and anticipate their needs.
+To do this successfully, you need to capture attention quickly and guide new prospects into the funnel.
 Here are some useful B2C marketing automation examples:

 3. Email marketing automation examples